AleksandM/chia-network.github.io/collections/_posts/2022-06-03-Brams-thoughts-on-responsible-fintech.en.md

 By technically wrong, I mean I've been building exactly what they're talking about.
 Programmable blockchains allow you to have exactly the business logic you want around moving around money.

 Banks provide these services in a way which has very little transparency or end user control (and often implicitly enables a lot of fraud in the process).
-On a blockchain you can, in principle, make it follow any process you want with complete transparency and end user control
+On a blockchain you can, in principle, make it follow any process you want with complete transparency and end user control.

 Working on proper custody solutions is terrifying, not because there's anything wrong with what you're building, but because you realize that properly defining very basic processes is generic to money management, not just blockchains, and is never done ever.